Inis Magazine and our annual reading guide, recommending the very best books in all genres, styles and age groups.

 This artwork also adorns the cover of the Children’s Books Ireland Recommended Reads, an A5 booklet featuring the best children’s books from the previous year, reviewed by Claire Marie Dunne, and our panel of independent Book Doctors Kim Harte, Louise Gallagher, Becky Long, Síne Quinn, Ruth Concannon, Vita Coleman, Juliette Saumande and Anne Gannon.
 The Children’s Books Ireland Recommended Reads is available free of charge at public libraries across the country and is a key guide for librarians, teachers and others buying books for children.

 The aim of the Reading Guide is to instill a love of reading for pleasure in young people across the country.
 In doing so, we are delighted to partner with the public library network as well as the Irish Copyright Licensing Agency and Foras na Gaeilge to programme events for young readers everywhere.
 All upcoming events are listed on our events page.

-This year, the #GrowaReader campaign features the artwork of Peter Donnelly and includes a specially curated section on the theme of the environment – protecting it, celebrating it and embracing it.
+The 2019 #GrowaReader campaign featured the artwork of Peter Donnelly and included a specially curated section on the theme of the environment – protecting it, celebrating it and embracing it.

 Inis magazine, in print and online, is the most important record of the development of Irish children’s literature.
 It is a rare source of regular review for Irish authors, illustrators and publishers and Irish-language texts and as such it is vital for the promotion of Irish works for young audiences and for the career development of Irish artists.
 It has documented the growth and status of children’s literature studies as an academic discipline.
 Children’s Books Ireland publishes Inis three times a year (January, April, July) in print.